Lavenzaa/xData/README.md

 ## Run Locally (Backend)

-How to Run the Backend with Docker
+How to Run the Backend with Docker (Remember to turn on docker desktop)

-1. Build the Docker Image
+1. Build the Docker Image (Make sure to cd into the backend folder)

 ```bash
   docker build -t fastapi-backend .